My guess is that eating this way isn\’t feeling good—at least, not for long.

 Oh yes, the intense burst of blissful pleasure that accompanies the first bite makes sooooooo much sense to me.

-Sounds like such an obvious question, doesn’t it?
+That might sound like such an obvious question.

 or, “Did I just eat?
 I suppose I must have.
 I’m surrounded by empty wrappers and crumbs.”

-Before you binge, or during a binge, or after a binge, try asking yourself “What was going on just then?”
+Before a binge, or during a binge, or after a binge, try asking “What was going on just then?”

-Bingeing might be trying to grab your attention, shouting “hey, there’s something here you need to notice, take a look, PLEASE TAKE A LOOK!”.
+Binge eating is often trying to grab some attention, shouting “hey, there’s something here you need to notice, take a look, PLEASE TAKE A LOOK!”.